zynksoftware/Zynk-Workflow/_docs/Getting-Started-Section/Create-an-XSLT-File.md

 redirect_from: "/article/621-create-an-xslt-file"
 title: Create an XSLT File
 ---
-Let's say you have an XML file which looks like this:-
+Let's say you have an XML file which looks like this:

 ```xml
 <?xml version="1.0" standalone="yes"?>